-What is the Difference Between an Edwardian House and a Victorian House?
+Differences Between an Edwardian House & a Victorian House?

 Across the UK, there are hundreds of thousands of period properties.
 From timber-framed Tudor buildings to early 20th century Art Deco and Modernist homes, period houses have a distinct character which reflects the architecture of the era when they were built.
 Perhaps the most prolific period for housebuilding in the UK was between the mid-nineteenth century and the early twentieth century.